kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 >
 > With corpses. ...

 In 1829 President Andrew Jackson gave a speech in support of the Indian Removal Act, in which he mentions that "in the monuments and fortresses of an unknown people, spread over the extensive regions of the West, we behold the memorials of a once powerful race, which was exterminated or has disappeared to make room for the existing savage tribes" ([source](https://web.archive.org/web/20210414150407/https://www.mtholyoke.edu/acad/intrel/andrew.htm)).

-More evidence of the importance of the moundbuilder myth to 18th-century America is the book *View of the Hebrews*, written by Ethan Smith (not related to Joseph).
+More evidence of the influence Joseph's environment might have had on the Book of Mormon is the book *View of the Hebrews*, written by Ethan Smith (not related to Joseph).
 Ethan Smith was the pastor of a church in Poultney, Vermont, that Oliver Cowdery attended.
 He published the book twice, once in 1823 and again in 1825.
 It's unclear whether Oliver Cowdery and Ethan Smith ever met or knew each other personally ([source](https://web.archive.org/web/20210323194433/https://byustudies.byu.edu/wp-content/uploads/2020/02/39.1MorrisOliver-8f403b91-8468-424d-8789-a99672f16e4b.pdf)), but *View of the Hebrews* strongly demonstrates that many Book of Mormon ideas about indigenous American civilizations were ideas available to Joseph at the time he produced the Book of Mormon:

 | **idea** | **in the Book of Mormon** | **in *View of the Hebrews*** |
 | --- | --- | --- |